solita/solita.github.com/_posts/2021-04-23-performance-testing-with-locust.md

 #### Running Locust with a simple shell command

 The simplest way of adding Locust to your build pipeline is to add a step and just call ```locust```.
-After that you can check the (console) output to see the stats.
+After that, you can check the (console) output to see the stats.
 The build fails if there are any errors in calls made by Locust.

-In Jenkins, an "Execute Shell" -build step can run Locust and fail the build, if return value from Locust is anything else but 0.
+In Jenkins, an "Execute Shell" -build step can run Locust and fail the build if return value from Locust is anything else but 0.
 The same principle works with Github Actions.
 The following GitHub action can help you with the setup:
 [https://github.com/marketplace/actions/locust-load-test](https://github.com/marketplace/actions/locust-load-test)